rayxuan2000/Big-Data-Analysis-on-Los-Angeles-Crime/README.md

 [Just one click to download data](https://data.lacity.org/api/views/63jg-8b9z/rows.csv?accessType=DOWNLOAD)

-## Summary
+## Additionals
 OLAP: OLAP, or online analytical processing, is technology for performing high-speed complex queries or multidimensional analysis on large volumes of data in a data warehouse, data lake or other data repository.
 OLAP is used in business intelligence (BI), decision support, and a variety of business forecasting and reporting applications.
+[Source](https://www.ibm.com/topics/olap)

+## Summary
 - Used crime data from the Los Angeles area from 2010 to 2019 (more than 213,000 lines) as an example, created a data analytics workflow from data collection, cleaning, storage and analysis via \textit{\textbf{PySpark}} and \textit{\textbf{SparkSQL}} on \textit{\textbf{Databricks}}.
 - Performed \textit{\textbf{online analysis processing (OLAP)}} for large volumes of crime data.